Today, RSA is publishing new research on a sophisticated software supply-chain attack - dubbed "Kingslayer".

 Signature or behavior-based antivirus is unable to differentiate between a network-enabled feature and a backdoor in the product.
 In fact, RSA Research first identified the Kingslayer backdoor installed on an enterprise system that employed next generation antivirus.
 The antivirus failed to detect anything, even when it appeared the backdoor had downloaded and loaded the secondary malware into memory, and opened connections for C2.

 Preventing such types of compromises from sophisticated actors has always been challenging.
-The analysts behind the Kingslayer research project subscribe to the philosophy that detecting and responding to a compromise, before it leads to business risk, is an achievable goal - especially if you are utilizing threat detection and response technology like the RSA NetWitness Suite.
+The analysts behind the Kingslayer research project subscribe to the philosophy that detecting and responding to a compromise, before it leads to business risk, is an achievable goal - especially if you are utilizing threat detection and response technology like the RSA NetWitness Platform.

-To learn more about this RSA Research, as well as how RSA NetWitness® Suite can help - visit the RSA booth (N3610) at the RSA Conference for a question and answer session with Alex Cox, Director, RSA Global Threat Research.
+To learn more about this RSA Research, as well as how RSA NetWitness® Platform can help - visit the RSA booth (N3610) at the RSA Conference for a question and answer session with Alex Cox, Director, RSA Global Threat Research.
 Tuesday and Wednesday at 1:45 p.m.